Nun [now Abbess] Seraphima (Dimitrova) [1]

 and understood.

-been occupied with and studying the life of Archbishop Seraphim,” the
+several years been occupied with and studying the life of Archbishop Seraphim,”

-interviewer says to the young historian.
-“It seems to me that by now you know
+the interviewer says to the young historian.
+“It seems to me that by now you

 Therefore, I would ask you: if Archbishop Seraphim were alive today and were